rehierl/node-tree-outliner/2-0-core-design/5-1-sxs-relation.md

 presequent to its descendant nodes).

 Note that not any tree data structure is suited to represent a section tree.
-That is, because an AVL tree, for example, will repeatedly trigger balancing operations, if entries are added in an orderly fashion (e.g. in ascending order).
+That is because an AVL tree, for example, will repeatedly trigger balancing operations, if entries are added in an orderly fashion (e.g. in ascending order).
 Consequently, a list-based data structure would be more appropriate.